raymondkeogh/doggystyle/README.md

    effect which disappears when clicked to give the impression of a 3 dimensional button.
- - I will also have a hover effect over the menu items in the navigation bar using Font Awesome icons offering the use more feedback on what they are about to click.
+ - I will also have a hover effect over the menu items in the navigation bar using Font Awesome icons offering the user more feedback on what they are about to click.
 This effect will be repeated in the footer element for the contact number and email address indicating that they can be interacted with.
  - The active page will also display the Font Awesome icon to indicate to the user which part of the site they are currently on.